MatthewThompson/arnak/README.md

 For a given user, return their collection of board games.
 This does not just mean games owned by the user, but also ones on their wishlist, previously owned, etc...

+### Game Family

+Request a family or number of families by their IDs.
+A game family is a group of games and expansions that fall under a certain group or name.
+For example Catan and Carcassone both have game families containing all of their respective expansions and related games.

 ### Search

 Search for a game, returning everything that matches the search.
 Also includes a `search_exact` function that will only return exact name matches.